-Places for People in Partnership with Totally Modular Secure UKRI Funding to Revolutionise MMC Procurement
+Places for People and Totally Modular Secure UKRI Funding to Revolutionise MMC Procurement

 The aim of this project is to develop a digital process to reflect the roles of Architects and designers, and Quantity-surveyors into Manufacturing Supply-chain System (AQMSS) to support and enable a more dynamic and agile supply chain for modular housing.
 The AQMSS will deliver transparency of product design and costs and provide a full and complete digital record of procured houses to better enable and support whole life asset management.

 The project will enable all of the consortium partners (and their sector equivalents throughout industry) to deliver their products and services more effectively, efficiently and collaboratively.

 This will increase opportunity and drive greater productivity for all involved.
 Consortia partners are key stakeholders in the current state process and will be direct beneficiaries of the outcomes.

 Digital tendering will focus Off-Site Construction (OSC) on improving their factory efficiency and adaptability.
 It will enable design and cost changes to be monitored in real time with transparency on both sides of the supply chain, providing mutual benefits.

 MMC enabled home builders are expected to achieve a 30-50% increase in the effectiveness of their resources (employees and machines), helping to reduce the cost of manufacture and ultimately the price of OSC homes.
 This digitalisation and streamlining of the supply chain is expected to drive further efficiencies while allowing OSC home builders to react and respond to changes in regulation, local market demand, material specifications and other design changes.